Rob Tuliatu

-He previously played for the West Wales Raiders and the London Skolars in Betfred League 1.
-He also played for the London Broncos in the Championship and spent time on loan from the Broncos at the Skolars in League 1.
+He previously played for Newcastle Thunder and the London Broncos in the Championship and the West Wales Raiders and the London Skolars in League 1.

 Background

 Tuliatu was born in Sydney, New South Wales, Australia, to a Samoan father and Greek mother.

+He graduated from Macquarie University with a Bachelor of Arts with Bachelor of Laws and a Full Blue.